-C.5 Fill Aprons for the Floodproofing of Buildings
+B.5 Fill Aprons for the Floodproofing of Buildings

 Excessive filling in the flood plain can have negative impacts on water flow and storage capacity of the flood plain which can cause or increase flooding and/or erosion on other nearby properties.
 Excessive filling in the flood plain can also cause sedimentation resulting in impacts to water quality.
-To reduce these negative impacts, fill placement within the flood plain is generally limited to what is required for floodproofing purposes.
+To reduce these negative impacts, fill placement within the flood plain is generally limited to what is required for floodproofing purposes, which includes fil aprons.
+If warranted, a fill apron is permitted and is not mandatory.
 The placement of excessive fill for landscaping purposes is generally not permitted.

-- (i) Fill placement for the purposes of floodproofing a habitable dwelling shall be limited to a fill apron extending a maximum of 4.5 metres out from the foundation walls. - (ii) The top of the fill apron must be graded up to at least the regulatory flood level where it meets the exterior of the foundation wall, and up to a maximum of 0.15 metres above regulatory flood level. - (iii) The fill apron must be graded away from the foundation wall at a slope no steeper than 3h:1v (horizontal:vertical).
+- (i) Fill placement for the purposes of floodproofing a habitable dwelling shall be limited to a fill apron extending a maximum of 4.5 metres out from the foundation walls. - (ii) The top of the fill apron must be graded up to at least the regulatory flood level where it meets the exterior of the foundation wall, and up to a maximum of 0.15 metres above regulatory flood level. - (iii) The fill apron must be graded away from the foundation wall at a slope no steeper than 3:1 (horizontal:vertical).

-C.6 Drainage Swales
+B.6 Drainage Swales